-to have nice behaviour with $\Aut(\CC)$ or just $\GalQQ$ we need a kind of canonical way to describe the action of $\Aut(\CC)$ (or $\GalQQ$) on lattices, and a canonical way to chose the isomorphisms $\eta$ (to avoid the $-\eta$ issue for instance).
+to have a nice behavior with respect to $\Aut(\CC)$ or $\GalQQ$ we need a kind of canonical way of describing the action of $\Aut(\CC)$ (or $\GalQQ$) on lattices, and a canonical way of choosing the isomorphisms $\eta$ (to avoid the $-\eta$ issue for instance).
 We will show that the $\wp$-functions of Weierstrass will do the job.